 Depending on the company, there may also be a component of FP&A or investor relations mixed in, or even interaction with the treasury.
-Typically, only larger companies have a corporate development group, as the work can be very sporadic and it takes a large business to justify having these professionals as permanent jobs.
+Typically, only larger companies have a corporate development group.
+This is because the work can be sporadic, and it takes a large business to justify – and afford – having such professionals as permanent staff.

 The personality of someone who would thrive in a Corp Dev role at a corporation often has the following character traits:

 - Highly ambitious

 Preparing for a corporate development job interview requires a strong knowledge of technical finance and accounting concepts, as well as industry-specific knowledge.
 In terms of technical questions, you are likely to be asked questions very similar to interview questions for investment banking.
 Get help by reviewing our investment banking interview form.

 People typically enter corp dev from investment banking.
 Entry level jobs are as an analyst, who can then move up to being managers, directors, and VPs.
 It can take anywhere from two to five years to move up through each position.
 Much depends on the type of organization you’re working for.

 Most people stay in corporate development once there.
 They can easily switch back to investment banking, as many people do.
 Alternatively, if you stay on the corporate side and rise to be the head of corporate development, you may also be a strong candidate for the CFO or CEO position.

 Analyst: $80,000 to $100,000 (base salary plus bonus)